jonpas/JNS_Skycranes/README.md

 ## Features

-*   Mi-290 Taru and its variants on BLUFOR side (CH-54 Skycrane)
+*   Mi-290 Taru and its variants in different factions (CH-54 Skycrane)
-*   Taru Pods on BLUFOR side (Skycrane Pods)
+*   Taru Pods in different factions (Skycrane Pods)
-*   Modular (helicopters and pods in separate PBOs)
+*   Modular (helicopters, pods and textures all in separate PBOs)
-*   Separate sub-menu for helicopters and pods, keeps the menus clean
+*   Separate sub-menu in Editor and Zeus to keep it clean
-*   Separate files for adding different texture sets
 *   Should have no issues with future Arma 3 updates, as config is inherited from the vanilla assets
 *   Open-source - contribute on GitHub!